fg-research/website/docs/_sources/blog/product/posts/lnn-equity-forecasting.rst.txt

     # number of time steps to output
     prediction_length = 30

-We also define all the remaining hyperparameters of the CfC network.
+We also define all the remaining hyperparameters.
 Note that we use a relatively small model with less than 5k parameters.
 A detailed description of the model architecture and of its hyperparameters is provided in our `GitHub repository <https://github.com/fg-research/lnn-sagemaker>`__.